Loading...

 | TikTok Shop / social commerce sales | Captures in-platform conversion |

-Common pitfalls include monitoring only vanity metrics like raw impressions without tying results back to actual Shopify or e-commerce revenue.
-Advanced brands segment performance by creator tier, different content types (haul vs styling vs GRWM), and body types represented to optimize casting and briefs over time.
-AMT provides unified analytics tools that connect influencer content to sales, eliminating the spreadsheet chaos that slows most teams down.
+Saves deserve special attention.
+In fashion, saves signal that shoppers plan to revisit a piece or outfit before buying, which makes them a leading indicator of demand and a good way to identify trends before they show up in revenue.
+Common pitfalls include tracking only vanity metrics like raw impressions without tying results back to actual Shopify or e-commerce revenue.
+Advanced brands segment performance by creator tier, content type, and body types represented to optimize casting and future campaigns over time, connecting influencer content directly to sales and eliminating the spreadsheet chaos that slows most teams down.

 Here is the typical progression for a fashion brand: